TuringLang/Bijectors.jl/README.md

 ```

 ### Normalizing flows
 A very interesting application is that of _normalizing flows_.[1]
 Usually this is done by sampling from a multivariate normal distribution, and then transforming this to a target distribution using invertible neural networks.
-Currently there are two such transforms available in Bijectors.jl: `PlanarFlow` and `RadialFlow`.
+Currently there are two such transforms available in Bijectors.jl: `PlanarLayer` and `RadialLayer`.
 Let's create a flow with a single `PlanarLayer`:

 ```julia
 julia> d = MvNormal(zeros(2), ones(2));